drojaazu/megadev/program_design.md

 Word RAM also has two modes.
 In one mode, all 2Mbits is "owned" by one of the CPUs and is inaccessible to the other.
 One of the main aspects of syncing the Main and Sub CPU is reconciling ownership of Word RAM in this mode.
 In the other mode, Word RAM is split into 1Mbit banks, of which each is owned by one CPU.
 The ownership can be readily switched, making this mode useful for streaming data (such as video) which is loaded from disc via the Sub CPU into one bank while the Main CPU copies the data from the other bank to VRAM, and then switching banks to continue the process.

 As Word RAM is highly transitory, there is less need to do any serious memory mapping.
 A module running from this space will still need "ROM" and "RAM" areas partitioned, but this is limited in scope to only that module and will disappear when it is unloaded anyway.

-# Memory Usage in C
-A couple more notes about memory usage in Megadev.
-We do not implement a malloc/free system for heap allocation, so, once again, use globals to declare memory usage at compile time.

-Also note that we do not currently have a loader for initialized memory.
-This means if you write a *global* variable like so:

-    int val = 5;

-The initial value will NOT be assigned automatically.
-This is due to how initialization works.
-Initialized values like this are mapped to the .data segment and are included as part of the ROM.
-For systems like PCs, a boot loader will copy that .data segment in ROM to its expected location in RAM, meaning all of the variables mapped to that segment will have their expected, initialized value already in memory.
-We plan to add that .data segment copy functionality, likely to the MMD loader, but be aware that it is not currently implemented and you will need to set variable values at runtime.